Skip to content

 uname -m

-There are other operating systems which are closely related to RHEL, for example Fedora, which is maintained by Red Hat, and CentOS.
-But only RHEL is supported officially.
+There are other operating systems that are closely related to RHEL, such as the open replica CentOS and Fedora, which is maintained by Red Hat.
+However, only RHEL is officially supported.

 • the caching server memcached